Dana94/lights-puzzle/README.md

 > A grid game based on the light puzzles on [Khanacademy](https://www.khanacademy.org/math/math-for-fun-and-glory/puzzles/lights-puzzles/e/lights-puzzles-2).
 You have 3 levels of difficulty to choose from.

-The game can be soley accessed through the keybord alone.
+The game can be solely accessed through the keybord alone.

 :warning: I strongly encourage you to only view this project on a computer because the larger pzzles will be too large to display well in mobile.